 Avoiding isolated areas, including beaches, both during the day as well as night is recommended.
 Keep your valuables and documents safe at all times.
 Stay safe by avoiding secluded places.

-Tourists rely on travel agencies to help them move around the country, but some local travel agencies might dupe international travellers.
+Tourists rely on travel agencies to help them move around the country, but some local travel agencies might dupe international travelers.
 Do your research to ensure you’re doing business with a reputable travel agency.

 The healthcare system in Liberia is very basic.
 The capital city of Monrovia has private and public healthcare centers, but nothing outside the city.